TriKNero/storybook-chrome-screenshot/README.md

 `storybook-chrome-screenshot` takes a screenshot and saves it.
 It is primarily responsible for image generation necessary for Visual Testing such as `reg-viz`.
+This package is fork from original storybook-chrome-screenshot with fixed screenshot height.

 ## Table of Contents